 If you are still looking for a foolproof chocolate cookie recipe, you are at the right place.
 These chewy double Chocolate Cake Mix Cookies are the EASIEST cookies EVER!
 Super chocolatey thanks to the chocolate cake mix and chocolate chips.
 You can even make your own variation by using different add-ins.

 These double chocolate cookies are soooo easy to make with a box of chocolate cake mix plus a few more ingredients.
-I promise these are way easer than going to a bakery.
+I promise these are way easier than going to a bakery.
 Everything easily gets together in a bowl and ready to bake in 5 minutes.

 Oh and you will feel so proud of yourself when you get the first bite.
 Everyone will LOVE these bakery style chocolate cookies that are made out of chocolate cake mix.

 You need ONLY 4 ingredients for this recipe:

 - A box of chocolate cake mix such as Duncan Hines, Betty Crocker or DIY chocolate cake mix (15.25 ounces/432g/2 cups)

 - Oil such as sunflower oil, vegetable oil or olive oil